kushaldas/pym/docs/testing.rst

 What we should test ?
 =====================

 If possible everything in our codebase, each and every function.
 But it depends as a choice of the developers.
 You can skip it if it is not practical to write a robust test.
-As Nick Coghlan said in a guest session -- *... with a solid test suite, you can make big changes, confident that the externally visible behavior will remain the same*
+As `Nick Coghlan <http://www.curiousefficiency.org>`_ said in a guest session -- *... with a solid test suite, you can make big changes, confident that the externally visible behavior will remain the same*

+To have effective tests, you should remember to write/split your code in smaller functions which can be tested separately.
+It is very easy to keep writing longer functions, which can do a lot of things at once.
+But, it will be increasingly difficult to test those functions.
+If you keep them short, and make sure that one function does one thing well, it will help to write better test cases.

 Unit testing
 =============